 CVN-78 Gerald Ford

 The Gerald R. Ford class is the future aircraft carrier replacement class for Enterprise and Nimitz class aircraft carriers.
 GERALD R. FORD (CVN 78) was ordered from Newport News Shipbuilding on Sept.
 10, 2008.
+The USS Ford began construction in 2009 and was launched four years later on November 9, 2013.
 As of 2012 the schedule to deliver the ship had slipped from September 2015 to March 2016.

 The Gerald R. Ford class will be the premier forward asset for crisis response and early decisive striking power in a major combat operation.
 Gerald R. Ford class aircraft carriers and carrier strike groups will provide the core capabilities of forward presence, deterrence, sea control, power projection, maritime security and humanitarian assistance.
 The class brings improved warfighting capability, quality of life improvements for our Sailors and reduced total ownership costs.

 The lead ship of the CVN-21 class, designated CVN-78, is intended to eventually replace the USS Enterprise.
 Most of the recently retired aircraft carriers bore the names of famous warships [Constellation, Ranger] or battles [Saratoga, Lexington].
 Some older aircraft carrier names have been applied to amphibious assault ships: Kearsarge, Bonhomme Richard, Essex, Wasp.